 The girls hear one another’s stories or stories about other people.
 And it’s as if their feelings are validated.

-As this theme indicates, the Yards have many ways of approaching service users’ different needs.
-Combining the understanding that the users’ needs are not solely psychological or material, but are unique to each young woman, the Yards’ staff project the fact that the service users are seen, and thus empowered.
+As this theme indicates, the Courtyards have many ways of approaching service users’ diverse needs.
+Combining the understanding that the users’ needs are not solely psychological or material, but are unique to each young woman, the Courtyards’ staff project the fact that the service users are seen, and thus empowered.

-3. The Surrounding Community Involvement in the Yards
+3. Involvement with the Surrounding Community

 The third theme refers to the importance of the neighborhood and the relationships that were built with the local community before the crisis.
 The neighborhood, then, is presented as the encompassing structure of the Courtyards and as a crucial partner in their survival during the pandemic:

 a.
-The personal is political.
+The Personal is Political

-The interviews revealed that young women’s situations reflect the condition of the general society, which is tied to their lives and the opportunities afforded to them.
+The interviews revealed that young women’s situations reflected general society’s condition, which was tied to their lives and opportunities.

 Director, Netanya: